TL-System/plato/docs/configuration.md

 The type of the trainer.
 The following types are available:
 - `basic`: a basic trainer with a standard training loop.
 - `diff_privacy`: a trainer that supports local differential privacy in its training loop by adding noise to the gradients during each step of training.
+- `basic_personalized`: a trainer supports all-purpose personalized federated learning by adding the personalized learning process.

 ```{admonition} max_physical_batch_size
 The limit on the physical batch size when using the `diff_privacy` trainer.
 The default value is 128.
 The GPU memory usage of one process training the ResNet-18 model is around 2817 MB.